LogtalkDotOrg/logtalk3/tools/lgtdoc/xml/NOTES.md

 The shell and command-line scripts should be called from the directory containing the XML documenting files that you wish to convert.
 See the description of each script below for details.
-The `.sh` files are bash shell scripts while the `.js` files are JScript command-line scripts for Windows (requiring WSH 5.6 or later version).
-These scripts assumes that the `LOGTALKHOME` and `LOGTALKUSER` environment variables are defined and that the chosen XSLT processor is available in the path.
+The `.sh` files are Bash shell scripts for POSIX systems, the `.ps1` are PowerShell scripts for Windows, and the `.js` files are JScript command-line scripts also for Windows (requiring WSH 5.6 or later version; deprecated).
+These scripts assume that the `LOGTALKHOME` and `LOGTALKUSER` environment variables are defined and that the chosen XSLT processor is available in the path.

 **MAKE SURE THAT THE XSL PROCESSORS AND ANY ADDITIONAL THIRD-PARTY SOFTWARE YOU INTEND TO USE ARE PROPERLY INSTALLED AND WORKING BEFORE RUNNING THESE